CS4098/GroupProject/README.md

 #### Enabling CGI
 First, the Apache server must be allowed to execute cgi scripts.
 Currently the Apache files are located in /etc/apache2, although this may be different in other versions.

-Make sure that the mods-enabled directory contains ```cgid.conf``` and ```cgid.load```

-If not, create a symbolic link to their locations in the mods-available directory:
-* ```ln -s /etc/apache2/mods-available/cgid.conf /etc/apache2/mods-enabled/```
-* ```ln -s /etc/apache2/mods-available/cgid.load /etc/apache2/mods-enabled/```
+Use ```sudo a2enmod cgid``` to enable cgi scripts

+#### Project location
+Once Apache has been installed, you can download the project files.
+For easiest installation we recommend cloning or copying the project into the apache root directory.
+On Ubuntu 14.04 this directory is ```/var/www/html```

-Next, Apache must be told where cgi scripts will be and what they will look like, there are a number of ways of doing this which can be found here: http://httpd.apache.org/docs/2.2/howto/cgi.html
+When the Project location is chosen Apache needs to be told where cgi scripts will be and what they will look like.

-I used the following method:

-Edit the appropriate file in the sites-enabled folder (such as 000-default), so that after the document root is declared we tell Apache that files ending with .cgi are cgi scripts (/var/www/ may need to be changed if this is not your document root):
+In the /etc/apache2/apache2.conf file add a Directory tag for the project location containing the following directives:
+* ```Options +ExecCGI```
+* ```AddHandler cgi-script .cgi```

+For Example, if the default location is used:
 ```
 <Directory /var/www/>
     Options +ExecCGI